hpepper/simple-dependency-manager/README.md

 * Multi site support - sync relevant data betweent the sites.
 * Possibly limits on upload total sizes.
 * Support storage bins, whith unrelated administrators.
+* check dependcies before delete? perhaps this should be part of the dep managers functionality.

 Initial:
 * SCP for upload
 * lighttp for download
+*